 A Healthy Planet (Green, Renewable and Smart Living)

-Additionally, learning key ‘employability’ skills will be embedded within each engineering subject block.
+Additionally, key ‘employability’ skills will be embedded within each engineering challenge.
 These skills include:

-- Communication – the knowledge, skills and experience required to communicate in all formats and situations
+- Communication – the understanding, skills and experience required to communicate in all formats and situations

-- Collaboration – the knowledge, skills and experience necessary to work effectively with self and others
+- Collaboration – the knowledge, skills and experience necessary to work effectively individually and with others

-- Context – the knowledge and understanding of ethical, economic, business, historical, political, environmental and legal considerations necessary to understanding the practice of engineering
+- Context – the knowledge and understanding of ethical, economic, business, historical, political, environmental and legal considerations necessary to successfully practice engineering